FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-04-01-GUAVA-Protocol.md

 1. Once the worklist is created, the tray will open: you can now place your plate.
 2. Make sure that the tubes Q (DI water) and C (ICF) are filled up before starting the acquisition.
 Check these tubes every time you put a new plate, since a cleaning procedure is automatically performed at the end of a plate acquisition.
 3. Settings can only be saved after settings have been adjusted, before running the worklist.
+For setting adjustment, see the [Insturment manual](https://github.com/FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/blob/master/protocols/Millipore-Guava-easyCyte-Manual.pdf) from page 60.
 4. For optimal acquisition, use cells at a concentration of 500 cells/µL.
 5. Beware of dead volumes: round bottom w96: 50µL; flat-bottom w96: 75µL; 0.5mL Microtubes: 70µL; 1.5mL tubes: >1mL.
 6. If the acquisition rate slows dramatically, and there is sufficient sample volume, the fluid pathway may be blocked.
 Click “Stop”, wait for the system to stop, and then click “Backflush”.
 Once the Backflush procedure is complete, click “Quick Clean” to rinse any bleach from the capillary.